0:00 / 0:00

 Episode Information

 Just Keep Walking: Kitty talks with Emma about the battle remain positive when dealing with unsolicited advice and stress, and Kitty's determination to walk 100 miles in May.
+Kitty Fitton is on a mission to prove that disability and illness doesn’t mean the end of life as we know it.
+She writes about hating exercise, coping with blended families, Parkinson’s, and trying to reach the bottom of the laundry basket.

 Published: 25/05/2025 11:45:00 a.m.